hashgraph/hedera-mirror-node/docs/design/hip-631-virtual-address.md

  When a virtual address is disabled, it is still locked to the Hedera Account it had been actuve with.
 It is not until that virtual address is deleted than it can be added to another Hedera account.

+A virtual address also has an associated nonce (a 64-bit integer) that the mirror node will also track.
+At this time, there are no plans to look up a virtual address using the nonce as an index.

 HIP 631 is very large and extensive -- it proposes changes to HAPI, the Hedera SDK, the Mirror Node, wallets, and more.
 The purpose of this design doc is to isolate the Mirror Node requirements from the overall HIP document.